SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 There may also be complementarities with on-site renewable energy generation.
 Although trying to compete directly with Amazon or Microsoft is probably not a good idea, we should remain open-minded, creative and bold in our approach to data storage and computation resources.

 For provocations and inspirations around server autonomy, see [Syster Server](https://systerserver.net/) and [Full Stack Feminism](https://ifte.network/full-stack-feminism/).
+And [here's a short article](https://www.kolaxis.dev/greener-internet-decentralized-smaller-edge-data-centers) arguing for data centre decentralisation, with many smaller data centres located near their renewable power sources such as solar and wind.

 **Further reading**